The existence and decay rates of strong solutions for Navier-Stokes Equations in Bessel-potential spaces

-Let us recall following result on solutions of a quadratic equation in Banach spaces (Theorem 22.4 in \cite{P. G. Lemarie-Rieusset 2002}, p.
-227). \begin{Th} Let $E$ be a Banach space, and $B: E \times E \rightarrow E$ be a continuous bilinear map such that there exists $\eta > 0$ so that
+where $\dot{B}_{q}^{s, p}$ is the homogeneous Besov space. \end{Lem} \begin{proof} See (\cite{M. Cannone.
+2004}, Proposition 3, p.
+182), or see (\cite{P. G. Lemarie-Rieusset 2002}, Theorem 5.4, p.
+45). \end{proof} Let us recall following result on solutions of a quadratic equation in Banach spaces (Theorem 22.4 in (\cite{P. G. Lemarie-Rieusset 2002}, p.
+227)). \begin{Th} Let $E$ be a Banach space, and $B: E \times E \rightarrow E$ be a continuous bilinear map such that there exists $\eta > 0$ so that